 How Can You Celebrate National Old Stuff Day?

 When I had to clean out my house after my husband passed away – the way I started the process was to ask several friends to come help me get started.
 It was just a few hours but it was enough to get the ball rolling and start me on the path to cleaning out a very large home filled to the brim with stuff!

-So go ahead, call a few friends and make a party out of it!
+So go ahead, call a few friends!
 Who knows, your friends may want some of the stuff you’re getting rid of!